czlowiekrakieta/quora-duplicates/README.md

 Yes, I know that I could possibly do these two things in parallel.
 There's not that much overhead, though.
 Moreover, I come up with ideas iteratively and it is way easier to write another function to try it than fit it in existing code.

 What I am not doing here is including possibility that occurence of two topics at the time could be beneficial to predictive power.
 After flop of two-grams I'm somehow reluctant to trying that idea.
 This time Vectorizer is called TopicVectorizer.
-Validating logistic regression on top of this yields $$57 \pm 0.007\%$$ of accuracy.
+Validating logistic regression on top of this yields `57%` of accuracy.

 ![Histograms](topicloghistograms.png)